Shubh-81/LLM-Forecasting/README.md

 Gas Rate CO2 Dataset (Multivariate):
 ![Gas Rate CO2](zero_shot_results/GreenHouseCO2/gemma-2b/gemma-2b-zero-shot-2024-03-24_13-15-53-631.png)

-These were some promising results, but further analysis is required to validate the performance of the models.
 Further plots can be found in the `zero_shot_results` and `few_shot_results` directory.
 Baseline results can be found in the `lstm_results` and `arima_results` directory.

 Datasets used for testing can be found in `datasets.ipynb`.
-Furthe code for obtaining baseline LSTM results can be found in `lstm.ipynb`.
+Further code for obtaining baseline LSTM results can be found in `lstm.ipynb`.

+## Collaboration and License

+We welcome collaboration and contributions from the community to enhance our project.
+Feel free to fork and submit pull requests to improve the codebase or suggest new features.
+This project is licensed under the terms of the [MIT License](LICENSE), ensuring openness and accessibility to all.

 ## References